A Nation of Neighbors

 Participants were also more likely to speak with politically like-minded neighbors frequently.
 Perhaps being a part of the same demographic gives neighbors a reason to connect, or at least gives them something to talk about.

-Knowing your neighbors doesn’t just extend your social circle – it can also have a good effect on your mental and physical health and increase the security of your home.
+Knowing your neighbors doesn't just extend your social circle – it can also have a good effect on your mental and physical health and increase the security of your home.
 You may even have a friend, partner, confidante, or baby-sitter living next door that you never even knew existed.
-So whether the locals in your neighborhood become your friends or simply an extra set of eyes to watch your home while you’re away, it’s always nice to have another familiar face near the place you call home.
+So whether the locals in your neighborhood become your friends or simply an extra set of eyes to watch your home while you're away, it's always nice to have another familiar face (or even security cameras) near the place you call home.
+If you're dealing with hostile neighbors, there are ways to effectively approach the situation.
+Just keep in mind using security cameras with neighbors around can lead to some privacy concerns.

 We surveyed over 1,000 Americans and asked whether they had ever completed 10 neighborly actions (smiled at them, spoke to them at least once, learned their names, introduced oneself when first moving in, spoke to them frequently, been in their home, had them in one's home, got their mail or newspaper while they were out of town, hung out with them outside of the neighborhood, and house sat for them).